thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MIN-MAX-TOKEN-BALANCE.md

-# Minimum Maximum Account Balance Rule
+# Account Min Max Token Balance

 ## Purpose

-The minimum-maximum-account-balance rule enforces token balance thresholds for user accounts with specific tags.
+The account-min-max-token-balance rule enforces token balance thresholds for user accounts with specific tags.
 This allows developers to set lower and upper limits on the amount of each token the user account can hold.
 This rule attempts to mitigate the risk of token holders selling more than the minimum allowed amount and accumulating more than the maximum allowed amount of tokens for each specific tag.
 It can also be used to prevent token holders from rapidly flooding the market with newly acquired tokens since a dramatic increase in supply over a short time frame can cause a token price crash.
-This is done by associating an opional holdPeriod with the rule.
+This is done by associating an opional period with the rule.

 ## Applies To: